csolink/csolink-model/docs/Association.md

     * Description: if set to true, then the association is negated i.e. is not true
     * range: [Boolean](types/Boolean.md)
  * [object](object.md)  <sub>REQ</sub>
     * Description: connects an association to the object of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
+For example, in a componentservice-to-observability association, the componentservice is subject and observability is object.
     * range: [NamedThing](NamedThing.md)
  * [predicate](predicate.md)  <sub>REQ</sub>
     * Description: A high-level grouping for the relationship type.
 AKA minimal predicate.
 This is analogous to category for nodes.